Dave864/rshell/src/README.md

   //"A" was not found
   //first_token = "This is the entire token";
   ```
-  In the case when there is nothing left to look at, or if nothing was initially passed in to the `str` argument,
+  In the case when there is nothing left to look at, or if nothing was initially passed to the `str` argument,
   `strtok` returns `NULL`.
 This enables the use of `while` loops for parsing a string.
   ```
   	#include <iostream>